 Push (Heartbeat) Monitor

 The Push monitor in updu is a passive monitoring tool.
-Instead of updu actively checking service endpoints, this monitor waits to receive a "ping" or "heartbeat" from your scripts, cron jobs, backups, or external services within a specified interval.
+Instead of updu actively checking a service endpoint, this monitor waits to receive a "ping" or heartbeat from your scripts, cron jobs, backups, or external services within a specified interval.

 Configuration Options